tomc1998/Slo-Mo-Action-Game/spec/level.md

 the entity component under the key `comp_game_entity`.
 The definitions of components follow.
 For the meaning of each child in the component, refer to the header file definitions of all these components (found in `src/engine/comp`).

+The entity object also contains a `name` key, which is a name for the entity, unique to all other entities in the level.

 ### Game entity component
 * Name: `comp_game_entity`